wilkos-dans/notify-documentation/webroot/content/patterns/offer/_index.md

 ---
-title: "Offer"
+title: "Offers"
 date: "2021-03-08"
 weight: 1
-description: "This pattern describes an *offer* activity, where one system offers one of its resources for some activity to be conducted by a second system."
+description: "This group of patterns describes an *offer* activity, where one system offers one of its resources for some activity to be conducted by a second system."
 ---